TU-Wien-dataLAB/aqueduct/README.md

 1. **Data Model and Administrative Interface:**
     * Implementation of "Teams" and "Organizations" within the data model.
-    * Development of an administrative UI using Django for user and team management.
+    * Development of an administrative UI using Django for user, team and token management.
     * Focus on authentication and basic management functionalities.

 2. **Gateway Relay and Usage Tracking:**
     * Development of a gateway server to relay requests to LLM providers.
+    * A `/models` endpoint to list available models.
+    * Request routing to specific provider endpoints based on model selection.
-    * Implementation of request parsing for usage tracking.
+    * Request parsing for usage tracking.
     * Database schema optimization for write-heavy usage logging.
-    * Implementation of request buffering for usage logging.
+    * Request buffering for usage logging.

-3. **Multi-Provider Support and Advanced Features:**
+3. **Advanced Features:**
-    * Extension of the data model to include "Models" representing LLM endpoints.
-    * Implementation of a `/models` endpoint to list available models.
-    * Request routing to specific provider endpoints based on model selection.
-    * Implementation of granular access control based on models and usage limits.
+    * Granular access control based on models and usage limits.
-    * Implementation of a `/metrics` endpoint for monitoring.
+    * A `/metrics` endpoint for monitoring.
+    * Dashboard to track usage of orgs, teams and users.
-    * Implementation of model cooldown and retry logic.
+    * Model cooldown and retry logic.
-    * Implementation of MCP tool calling server endpoints e.g. from the [MCP Server list](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file).
+    * Management of MCP tool calling server endpoints e.g. from the [MCP Server list](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file).
-    * Implementation of daily usage quotas/limits for models.
+    * Daily usage quotas/limits for models.
     * Simple chat interface to try models.

 4. **(Optional) API Abstraction:**